 People often ask us about our horse boarding side hustle.
 Today I share with you the low down on boarding horses and how it can be just one of the many ways to make money from the homestead.

-If you’re tight on time, scroll to the bottom of the post, pin it for later and print off the a quick checklist and contract printable I’ve made to help you get started right away.
+If you’re tight on time, pin it for later and print off the a quick checklist and contract printable I’ve made to help you get started right away.

 How many acres do you need?